-Although we had to really scrap to come up with this list of Top 10 Best India Waterfalls, it involved a fair sampling of the Subcontinent that not many foreign visits get to experience.
+The Top 10 Best India Waterfalls page is where we rank and share our favourite waterfall experiences in the Indian Subcontinent.
+Although we had to really scrap to come up with this list of waterfalls, it involved a fair sampling of the Subcontinent that not many foreign visits get to experience.

 And when it comes to waterfalling in this region, it doesn’t get much more adventurous than this!

-While I personally feel that we could use a return trip to India to experience more of its hidden treasures, have a look at our current sampling to date in addition to this list!
+While I personally feel that we could use a return trip to India to experience more of its hidden treasures, have a look at our current sampling of the Indian waterfalls that we’ve visited and provided write-ups for to date.
+That should give you an idea of what other waterfalls we’ve come to know in the country that may not have made this particular list.

-I certainly know that as I reflected back on our trip here, I certainly have a strong desire to come back and experience an authentic side of the country that only waterfalling can bring about.
+I certainly know that as I reflected back on our trip here, I certainly have a strong desire to come back and experience an authentic side of the country that only the activity of waterfalling can bring about.

-So without further ado, here is our list of our favorite waterfalls in India in reverse order…
+So without further ado, here is our list of our favourite waterfalls in India in reverse order…

 We feature a handful of waterfalls with reportedly Ayurvedic properties on this list.
 However, this one could very well have the tallest drop of the ones that we’ve encountered.